Does having root canal therapy hurt?

 - It may be that the swelling limits your ability to open your mouth, thus preventing any type of treatment directly involving your tooth.

-- As a general rule, dentists don’t inject quantities of anesthetic into areas of swelling (for fear of spreading it).
+- As a general rule, dentists don’t inject quantities of anesthetic into areas of swelling (for fear of spreading infection/bacteria to other tissues).
 With teeth that hurt, this may mean that no direct treatment is possible.

 Solutions.

-Even if your dentist can’t work directly with your tooth, they can initiate treatment that will help your infection to clear up more quickly so later on they can.
+Even if your dentist can’t work directly with your infected tooth now, they can initiate treatment that will help to clear up its infection more quickly so later on they can.

 - Placing you on antibiotics will help to bring your infection under control more quickly.

-- If the swelling has localized, your dentist may be able to make an incision in the affected tissue that allows the trapped pus to drain.
+- If the swelling has localized (a boil, pimple, or swollen bump near your tooth), your dentist may be able to make an incision in the affected tissue that allows the trapped pus to drain.

 To keep you comfortable until that time when your tooth can be worked on, your dentist will likely have you take some type of oral analgesic (pain pills), either prescription or over-the-counter.